Bregenz Forest: Museums and sights

 The Schubertiade takes place annually in the summer in Schwarzenberg.
 At a Schubertiade, informal classical music is played and recited.
 The festival in Schwarzenberg focuses on compositions that are usually not played at larger concerts and may or may not be composed by Franz Schubert.

 The Bregenzerwaldbahn ("'s Wälderbähnle") is a museum railway that runs on a remaining section of the narrow-gauge railway.
 From 1902 to 1983, the Wälderbähnle travelled the 35.5 km long route from Bregenz to Bezau.
 Until October 2004, a 6.1 km route was accessible, but a section had to give way to road construction.
 Today, a distance of 5 km from Bezau station via Reuthe to Schwarzenberg station is available.

 In 2000, the Hittisau Women's Museum opened.
 It is the only museum of its kind in Austria.
 The museum is devoted to the display and documentation of the cultural works and stories of women, which deal with a broad variety of topics, including questions of female identity and gender roles.

 The Angelika Kauffmann Museum in Schwarzenberg is dedicated to the painter Angelika Kauffmann.

+The Bezau Museum is located in a listed Bregenz Forest farmhouse from the 18th century, which was extended by a modern annex planned by the architects Innauer Matt.
+It provides insights into the former living conditions in Bregenz Forest and is dedicated to women's crafts in Bregenz Forest and the Bezau Baroque master builders.

+The Vorarlberg FIS Ski Museum is located in the former vicarage of Damüls and documents the history of skiing in Vorarlberg.

 Other museums of the Bregenz Forest region are the Museum of Baroque Master Builders in Au, Alpine Dairy Museum in Hittisau, the Egg Village Museum in Egg and the Franz Michael Felder museum in Schoppernau.